tky1245/adx-chart-editor/readme.md

 still in progress tho

 todo:
-	- function to select a note and highlight it for further edits
 	- note edit stuffs
 	- automatically seek for note both property when edited/added
 	- function to add notes